meganesu/personal-site-v2/src/blog/managing-focus-with-react-and-jest/managing-focus-with-react-and-jest.md

   (<a href='https://codepen.io/meganesu'>@meganesu</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 See how many times you have to press tab after clicking a button before your focus moves into the sidebar?
 The current experience might be feasible for a sighted user.
-But users who navigate with a keyboard or screen reader will have to move through so many elements before they can actually tell what content was updated.
+But users who navigate with a keyboard or screen reader will have to move through a frustrating number of elements before they can actually tell what content was updated.
 This isn't ideal, especially considering how many table cells are in the actual project.

 A better experience would be if - after a user clicks on one of the buttons in the table - their focus automatically moves into the sidebar.
 In this post, I'm going to teach you how to implement that focus management using React `ref`.